dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 Open the table "EIR - HIV Summary (Event)" This the table that you will create.
 You can explain the layout to the participants before continuing.

-Clear your inputs by going to Favorites -> New.
+Clear your inputs by going to File -> New.

 Create an event report with the following inputs:

 - Input : Event
 - Program : Electronic Immunization registry, Stage : Immunization
 - Program Dimension :
-  * EPI Number : EPI_12581
+  * Unique System Identifier (EPI) : EPI_12581
   * Given Name
   * Family name
   * Diagnosed with HIV and severe immunodeficiency